-Engineers seek to understand the natural vibration frequencies of a structure and its response to excitation.
+Engineers seek to understand a structure’s natural vibration frequencies and its response to excitation.
 If an external vibration aligns with the structure’s natural vibration, resonance will occur.
 If unaccounted for, the natural vibration will be amplified and result in structural fatigue or damage.

-When a structure is excited at its natural frequency, the resulting vibration creates different shapes.
-These mode shapes help to describe the vibration.
+When a structure is excited at its natural frequency, the resulting vibration creates different mode shapes that help describe the vibration.